Did we miss something on diversity?

-What's the story?
+What's the Story?

 Jamie, dubbed "Punkzilla" for his love of punk music, is a "pretty" 14-year-old boy who looks 12.
 A runaway from military school, he hops a bus to see his gay older brother before he dies of cancer.
 Along the way, he writes letters to his brother about his experiences on the road, and what led him to go AWOL.
 After he's jumped in a restroom and robbed of all his money, he's forced to rely on a string of odd strangers to help him get to Memphis in time.

+Most teens will be captivated by the book's main character and find much to think about and discuss.
 In heart-wrenchingly honest, stream-of-consciousness letters, Jamie exposes his tough-but-innocent psyche to his brother, and on one occasion, to his mother (which, sadly, he never mails).
 Jamie's gritty voice is so authentic, it's easy to see how he manages to charm strangers despite a host of issues, including ADD and drug use.
 Seen through his eyes, even the most minor (and bizarre) secondary characters populate a fleshed-out world of brief alliances and constant betrayals.

 Though the novel ends somewhat hopefully, this doesn't feel like the coming-of-age story that one expects because Jamie never really grows from his experiences.

 Families can talk about Jamie's use of letters to tell his story.
 Would the novel be different if Jamie wrote emails or instant messages instead?